How to break down a play call in football

 4. X-Shallow Cross H-Wide (Routes/Cadence)

-• The F receiver is your second read.
-In this play, he will run a vertical route in between the two safeties or cross the strong safety’s face to clear space underneath or for the other two vertical routes to have one-on-one coverage.
+- The F receiver is your second read.
+In this play, he will run a vertical route in between the two safeties if it is man-to-man defense or cross the strong safety’s face to clear space underneath or for the other two vertical routes to have one-on-one coverage if it is zone defense.

-• The H is your checkdown.
-As indicated earlier from Sway, he is a live receiver running a wide route where he extends out to the flat on the right side and runs up field.
+- The H is your checkdown.
+As indicated earlier by Sway, he is a live receiver running a wide route where he extends out to the flat on the right side and runs upfield.

-• The Y and Z receivers are seldom ever thrown to.
-They are strictly to keep the defense honest and preoccupied with something else happening on the field.
+- The Y and Z receivers are seldom ever thrown to.
+They strictly keep the defense honest and preoccupied with something else happening on the field.
 Decoys.
-Sometimes the secondary will get too nosy and pay attention to the running back out of the backfield and lose the two Go-routes in coverage.
+Sometimes the secondary will get too nosy and pay attention to the running back out of the backfield and lose the two go-routes in coverage.

 Feel like you’ve got it down?
-Well that’s just so you know the play.
+Well that’s just for one play.
 Remember there are pre-snap reads prior to the snap, checks on the protection in case it’s loud and there’s a miscommunication and there are audibles if the defense is in a different look that the quarterback doesn’t like.

 Playing quarterback is one of the hardest positions because of the mental demand it requires.
 That’s why they get all the blame and glory.
 Defense may win championships, but without an elite quarterback to understand the play call, you can’t score the ball.